 Of all I have learned from my yoga practice at Turbodog, there is one concept in particular I have integrated into my daily life: become aware of where I have pain, choose NOT to go into struggle and suffering, and then do something nourishing instead.
 If I am in a yoga pose and become aware of pain in my lower back, I have started to notice the pain rather than reacting by fighting with it.
 At that moment I also ask myself what is a healing action I can take.

 Sometimes the answer is taking a few extra longer and deeper breaths, and sometimes it's moving into a modified version of the pose.
 Similarly, when in a situation in life that is painful (i.e. a difficult conversation with a loved one), I have started to pay attention to emotions such as anger and frustration that arise.
 I recognize them and then wonder what would allow a shift to a more healing state.
-Sometimes just recognizing the emotion and imagining touching it, as if with a feather, can help it dissolve and morph into a more relaxed mode." – Emma Shiver, July 2011
+Sometimes just recognizing the emotion and imagining touching it, as if with a feather, can help it dissolve and morph into a more relaxed mode." – Emma Gregory, July 2011

-Warrior of The Month: Emma Shiver
+Warrior of The Month: Emma Gregory

 "I used to have a vintage Mercedes convertible and spent a lot of time on ebay, shopping for shirts.
 I was part of a masters swim team.
 We pushed each other, but not nearly as hard as I pushed myself.
 One part of my mind was a riding crop; another part was a jockey; and when I swam, (or did anything, really) I flogged myself relentlessly.
 The nights I didn't swim, I ran on the lake, no matter how cold it was.
 The nights I didn't swim or run, I felt guilty.
 I never stretched.
 The Mercedes often broke.
 The shirts I bought rarely fit.